cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/CasualRacism.md

 ---
 section: My Coworker, Whatshername
-displayTitle: My
+displayTitle: "Casual Racism: Coda For The Winterscape Of Maternity Leave Ending"
-uriTitle: My
+uriTitle: casual-racism
 ---

-Casual Racism: Coda For The Winterscape Of Maternity Leave Ending

 He's out here playing 'conjure slurs',
 With his dart-set and a map,